sebitt27/qubic-third/README.md

 - copy both files to a folder like apoolminer '~/apoolminer/'
 - switching between qubic and third-miner is in the 'Third' screen
 - the third-miner used is Verus (VRSC), copy 'ccminer' and 'config.json' (in this case I renamed it to 'ccminer.json') to a folder like apoolminer '~/apoolminer/'
+- third-miner, in this case ccminer is started as an independent process in screen 'CCminer' for idle time

 customization requires some prior programming knowledge